Jaysonb28/Hello-World/README.md

 ## Description

 Created my first GitHub repository to help develop my open-source database coding skills.
-This repository includes any files that I feel align with what defines me and my interests.
+This repository includes sections and files that I feel align with my professional skills, as well as my personal hobbies and interests that I feel help define who I am.

 ## How to Run Program